amnuts/opcache-gui/README.md

 The interface can poll every so often to get a fresh look at the opcache.
 You can change how often this happens with the configuration option `refresh_time`, which is in seconds.

-When the real-time updates are active the interface will automatically update all the values as needed.
-Also, if you choose to invalidate any files or reset the cache it will do this without reloading the page, so the search term you've entered, or the page you've navigated to do not get reset.
+When the real-time updates are active, the interface will automatically update all the values as needed.

+Also, if you choose to invalidate any files or reset the cache it will do this without reloading the page, so the search term you've entered, or the page to which you've navigated do not get reset.
 If the real-time update is not on then the page will reload on any invalidation usage.

 ## Releases